Mounds Bar Recipe

 3. In your microwave-safe bowl, melt 10 oz. of chocolate, zapping on high for 30 seconds, followed by those quick 15-second bursts until it's lusciously smooth.
 Then, stir in the remaining 5 oz. till it's all silky and smooth.

-4. Grab each chilled coconut log, dip it into the chocolate pool ensuring it's well-coated, then return to the parchment to set.
-The chill factor will speed up the setting time.
+4. Grab each chilled coconut log, dip it into the chocolate pool ensuring it’s well-coated, tap off any excess, and return to the parchment to set.
 Voila!
-Enjoy your homemade treat!
+Homemade perfection.

 Notes